ethereum-optimism/community-hub/src/docs/governance/retropgf-2.md

 ---

-The Optimism Collective’s second round of Retroactive Public Goods Funding (RetroPGF) takes place in January 2023.
+The Optimism Collective’s second round of Retroactive Public Goods Funding (RetroPGF) takes place in Q1 2023.
 RetroPGF 2 will allocate 10m OP tokens to **fund public goods that support development and usage of the OP Stack.**

 Optimism’s vision is to build a global system where positive impact to the collective is rewarded by profit to the individual.